 The key word in the book of Proverbs is “wisdom” (i.e. the ability to live life skillfully).
 A godly life in an ungodly world, however, is no easy assignment.
 It is challenging to navigate.
 Through Proverbs, in God’s infinite wisdom, He provides detailed instructions for His people to deal successfully with the affairs of everyday life: how to relate to God, parents, children, neighbors, and the government.

-Regarding wisdom and the role it plays in our life, God has much to say.
+Regarding wisdom and the role wisdom plays in our life, God has much to say.
 First, wisdom will enter our life only if we fear the Lord: “The fear of the Lord is the beginning of knowledge but fools despise wisdom and instruction” (Proverbs 1:7).
 Wisdom begins when one places his faith in God!

 Second, wisdom will not force its way into our lives; it must be welcomed: “My son, hear the instruction of your father, and do not forsake the law of your mother; for they will be a graceful ornament on your head, and chains about your neck” (Proverbs 1:8-9).
 Solomon adds, “Wisdom calls aloud outside; she raises her voice in the open squares.
 She cries out in the chief concourses, at the openings of the gates in the city she speaks her words: ‘How long, you simple ones, will you love simplicity?
 For scorners delight in their scorning, and fools hate knowledge.
 Turn at my rebuke; surely I will pour out my spirit on you; I will make my words known to you’” (Proverbs 1:20-23).